vivek-vashistha/uniqus/questionset/step1.md

 iv.
 It is approved and the parties are committed to their obligations

-## Existence of a contract
+### Existence of a contract

-Description Yes/No Analysis
+Description | Yes/No | Analysis

-**Question:** Is the contract approved and the parties are committed to their obligation ((ASC 606-10-25-1(a) ) ?
-Yes Agreement is signed by both the parties to the contract.
+Is the contract approved and the parties are committed to their obligation ((ASC 606-10-25-1(a) ) ? | {Answer in Yes/No/Not Applicable/Unknown } | { Mention your analysis refering paragraph/sections for evidences which support your answer }

-**Answer:**
-Yes/No: {Enter answer in either Yes or No}
-Analysis: {Mention evidences which support your answer}

-**Question:** Are each parties' rights regarding the goods or services to be transferred identifiable (ASC 606-10-25-1(b)) ?
-Yes Scope of services has been identified in  Agreement -  Support services for Unlicensed Inbound service call Support, Chat Support and Policy support
+Are each parties' rights regarding the goods or services to be transferred identifiable (ASC 606-10-25-1(b)) ? | {Answer in Yes/No/Not Applicable/Unknown } | {Mention your analysis refering paragraph/sections for evidences which support your answer}

-**Answer:** {Answer in Yes/No/Not Applicable/Unknown, along with rationale}

-**Question:** Can the payment terms for the goods and services be identified (ASC 606-10-25-1(c)) ?
-Yes Payment terms are defined in  Agreement.
+Can the payment terms for the goods and services be identified (ASC 606-10-25-1(c)) | {Answer in Yes/No/Not Applicable/Unknown} | {Mention your analysis refering paragraph/sections for evidences which support your answer}

-**Answer:** {Answer in Yes/No/Not Applicable/Unknown, along with rationale}

-**Question:** Has the contract commercial substance (ASC 606-10-25-1(d)) ?
-Yes MSA & SOW define the pricing, risks and timing of the services, therefore commercial substance of the contract exists

-**Answer:** {Answer in Yes/No/Not Applicable/Unknown, along with rationale}

-**Question:** Is the collection of consideration probable ("likely") (ASC 606-10-25-1(e)) ?
-Yes Company’s Credit Rating Team performs a comprehensive study of the credit worthiness for new customers at pipeline stage i.e. before contract acceptance and execution stage through the S&P Global ratings.
-Credit Rating Model (CRAM) is used for review of ratings and overdue status of the existing customers on a monthly basis.
-ABC follows above established process for assessing the credit ratings of the prospective and existing Customers

-**Answer:** {Answer in Yes/No/Not Applicable/Unknown, along with rationale}
+Has the contract commercial substance (ASC 606-10-25-1(d)) ? | {Answer in Yes/No/Not Applicable/Unknown} | { Mention your analysis refering paragraph/sections for evidences which support your answer }

+Is the collection of consideration probable ("likely") (ASC 606-10-25-1(e)) ? | {Answer in Yes/No/Not Applicable/Unknown} | { Mention your analysis refering paragraph/sections for evidences which support your answer }

-Conclusion: Contract exists between the parties
+Conclusion: {Conclude briefly whether Contract exists between the parties}

 ## B. Combination of contracts

-## Accounted for as a single contract if one or more of the following criteria are met
+Accounted for as a single contract if one or more of the following criteria are met

 •	Contracts were negotiated as a single commercial package;